 - September 17, 1994 - First Bridge Walk (Fund Raiser)

 - See How To Develop a Foot Trail In Your Town

 - Hikes - Second Saturday each month, two weekends each year and a National Trails Day Special

-- Maintenance - Usually One weeknight and two weekend mornings each week
+- Maintenance - Usually Monday morning, Wednesday evenings, and Saturday morning each week

 - Meetings - Third Thursday each month 7:30 p.m. at Victor Town Hall

 - Usually on the second Saturday of each month we gather at 9:00 AM for a 2 to 3 hour hike, for local hikes; bring lunch for more distant destinations.
 Sometimes we follow existing trails and sometimes we bushwhack to scout out new trail locations.
 Each Spring and Fall we have a weekend in the Adirondacks.
 For the location of future hikes watch the newsletter, call one of the officers for detailed information, or see VHT's On-line Calendar.
 Please join us.... it's a great way to meet the members.
 Here is the list of past and future hike destinations.
 And here the map>